Dr. Szerlip has joined forces with Austin Orthopedic Institute

 Call 512-856-1000 to request an appointment.

 The shoulder is one of the most complex and mobile joints in the body, making it vulnerable to injury and wear over time.
-Among the conditions that can develop is rotator cuff tear arthropathy, a progressive disorder that occurs when a massive rotator cuff tear leads to changes in the shoulder joint.
 This article will explain what rotator cuff tear arthropathy is, its causes, risk factors, symptoms, and stages.

-If you are experiencing ongoing shoulder pain or limited motion, fellowship-trained shoulder and sports medicine surgeon Dr. Benjamin Szerlip in Austin, Texas, can help.
+If you are experiencing ongoing shoulder pain or limited motion, fellowship-trained shoulder and sports medicine surgeon Dr. Benjamin Szerlip in Austin and Georgetown, Texas, can help.
 Schedule an appointment today to explore the best treatment options tailored to your specific needs.

 “After a bad fall from a ladder and seeing two other doctors, I was referred to Dr. Szerlip.
 He was able to repair the breaks in my arm and shoulder.
 Four months post surgery and I have full use of my arm and shoulder.
 THANK YOU DR. SZERLIP!!” — Patricia J.

-Rotator cuff tear arthropathy is a condition that develops when a large or irreparable rotator cuff tear causes damage to the shoulder joint over time.
+Rotator cuff tear arthropathy is a condition that results from a large rotator cuff tear.
+Over time, the damage results in a degenerative form of shoulder arthritis.

-Several factors can increase the likelihood of developing cuff tear arthropathy, including:
+Several factors can increase the likelihood of developing cuff tear arthropathy, including the following:

 The symptoms can vary, but often include: